hadley/adv-r/Philosophy.md

   tests against your package.
 Read more about checking as part of the [[release]] process.

-These tools should be more reliable than running the equivalent commands in the terminal (and a much easier to use if you're not familiar with the terminal).
+These tools should be more reliable than running the equivalent commands in the terminal (and much easier to use if you're not familiar with the terminal).
 They do more to ensure that command-line R is running in exactly the same way as your R GUI.
 They check that you're running the same version of R, with the same library paths, and with a standard collation order.
 These are things you don't need to worry about most of the time, but if they ever trip you up, it can take hours to figure out the source of the problem. `check()` and `install()` also run build first, which is recommended best practice.

 There are two other functions that you use less commonly, only at the start and the end of package development: